seasketch/geoprocessing/website/docs/CLI.md

 - `start:data` - runs a local file server, serving up the cloud-optimized datasources in `data/dist`.
 - `test` - executes all unit and smoke tests for the project

-- `test:unit:matching` - executes unit tests matching the given substring.
+- `test:matching` - executes unit tests matching the given substring.
   - You will need to run `start:data` command manually before running this command if your functions accesses datasources published by this project (not global datasources).
   - See Vitest [-t](https://vitest.dev/guide/cli#options)
   - e.g. `npm run test:matching boundaryAreaOverlapSmoke` where smoke test is coded as follows